One supports multiple deployment targets for web applications. Choose the target that best fits your infrastructure needs.

 If you’re only using SSG and SPA routes without loaders or API routes, you can statically serve the dist/client directory from any static hosting:

-dist/worker.js - The Cloudflare Worker entry pointdist/wrangler.jsonc - Wrangler configuration with lazy loadingdist/client - Static assets served from Cloudflare’s edgedist/server - Server-side bundles (lazy-loaded per route)dist/api - API route handlers (lazy-loaded per route)One uses a lazy loading pattern for Cloudflare Workers.
+dist/worker/index.js - The Cloudflare Worker entry pointdist/worker/wrangler.json - Wrangler configuration for the generated workerdist/client - Static assets served from Cloudflare’s edgedist/server - Server-side bundles (lazy-loaded per route)dist/api - API route handlers (lazy-loaded per route)dist/middlewares - Middleware bundles used by the worker runtimeOne uses a lazy loading pattern for Cloudflare Workers.
 Route modules are loaded on-demand when matched, not all upfront.
 This improves cold start times for apps with many routes.

-nodejs_compat compatibility flag (auto-configured)The generated wrangler.jsonc is ready to use.
-To customize, create your own wrangler.jsonc in your project root and One will use it as a base.
+nodejs_compat compatibility flag (auto-configured)The generated worker config is ready to use.
+To customize it, create your own wrangler.jsonc in your project root and One will merge it into the generated dist/worker/wrangler.json.

 Key settings: